podulator/amazon-sagemaker-workshop/Workshop1/README.md

 This workshop is divided into 2 modules, and you can do them in any order.

-You should have already downloaded the repository code locally, and set up an Amazon Sagemaker instance.
-If you haven't, please see the [**Workshop prerequisites**](../)

 - Structured Data Use Case #1:  Videogame Sales

 - Structured Data Use Case #2:  Predicting Customer Churn